 Students are advised to complete all Liberal Education courses during their freshman and sophomore years.
 Graduation within four years will require close adherence to a specific program of study.

 Students should consult their Education advisor for assistance in creating a plan of study.
 Please note that some courses have prerequisites.
-For more information, see the On Campus – Elementary (K-6) Program of Study.
+For more information, see the Elementary Education (K-6) Course Grid.

 Optional Teaching Endorsements

 Students may elect to pursue a PrePrimary or Middle Level teaching endorsement to deepen their knowledge in a specific subject area and teach a broader range of ages.
 Endorsements typically require an additional 20-30 credits.
 Endorsements may result in additional licenses, if all requirements are met.

 Available teaching endorsements include:

 - Middle School Communication Arts & Literature/English (Grades 5-8)

 For more information, consult the Bemidji State University Undergraduate Catalog or contact the Professional Education Department.